GiorgosNicolaides/Bookstore/ReadME.md

 ###### Make sure you have Node.js and npm installed on your system before running these commands.

+# Run

+## Creater .db file and run
+    sqlite3 bookstore.db

+## Run the scripts
+While you are in the sqlite shell
+    .read create.sql

 ## To run the server
     node server.js